DATA-606-SPRING-2023-THU/sushanthik_data606/README.md

 ### **Data Cleaning & preparation**

-The first step in our project in data cleaning.
-There were null values and duplicate values in few columns of the dataset.
-We have checked in which columns were the null values existing.
-There were null values in the columns regarding data value footnotes and other columns which has least importance forour analysis.
-There fore we have dropped those columns from our dataset thus handling null values in our dataset too.
+The first step in the project is data cleaning.
+There I checked for the null values and duplicate values in the columns of the dataset.
+There are no null values and the duplicate records in the dataset.
-Then we have found that the duplicate values are due to census tract data in our dataset.
-Therefore we have found more than one value for a city due to city FIPS number.
-Also we have used Sweetviz to see the health of the dataset.
-And these Sweetviz output files can be seen [Sweetviz](https://github.com/HariChandana1116/harichandana_data606/tree/main/Sweetviz) folder in the repository.

 ### **EDA**

-After the data cleaning process we have started our EDA by grouping the target feature "CategoryID" and pulled out the graphs for rest of the columns.
-We have carried out the EDA process on New York, California data.
-This EDA process was carried both in [Google colab notebook](https://github.com/HariChandana1116/harichandana_data606/blob/main/EDA%20and%20Machine%20Learning/EDA%20%26%20ML.ipynb) as well as in [Databricks PySpark](https://github.com/HariChandana1116/harichandana_data606/blob/main/EDA%20and%20Machine%20Learning/606-EDA%20Databricks%20(1).ipynb) and they can be seen in the repository.
+After the data cleaning process I have started doing EDA on all the available features of the dataset and pulled out the graphs for the columns.
+I have carried out the EDA process on the dataset.
+This EDA process was carried in [Google colab notebook](https://github.com/HariChandana1116/harichandana_data606/blob/main/EDA%20and%20Machine%20Learning/EDA%20%26%20ML.ipynb) and they can be seen in the repository.

 <img width="809" alt="image" src="https://user-images.githubusercontent.com/77841272/185717343-1e652df9-3586-4ff9-9662-f05c20da3409.png">
 <img width="813" alt="image" src="https://user-images.githubusercontent.com/77841272/185717398-ab84f425-dc69-4ddb-a3dd-d9bc6ba18d02.png">